podium-lib/podium-lib.github.io/docs/api/document.md

     reply.send(document);
 });
 ```

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Customizing

-Podium is shipped with a [default document template](https://github.com/podium-lib/utils/blob/next/lib/html-document.js)
+Podium ships with a [default document template](https://github.com/podium-lib/utils/blob/next/lib/html-document.js)
-but it is possible to set a custom document template which can be plugged into
+which should cover most uses.
+It is possible, however, to set a custom document template which can then be plugged into
-both Layout and Podlet servers.
+both layout and podlet servers.

-A custom document template is set by the  `.view()` method in the
+A custom document template is set by using the `.view()` method in the
 [podlet](api/podlet.md) and [layout](api/podlet.md) modules.

 ```js